jcampero/Getting-Cleaning-Data---CourseProject/README.md

 Getting & Cleaning Data Course Project
 ======================================
-To perform the tasks for the Getting & Cleaning Data Course Project execute the the run_analysis.R script provided in this directory.
+To perform the tasks for the Getting & Cleaning Data Course Project execute the run_analysis.R script provided in this directory.

 This script performs the following 5 main steps: